-1982 saw the invention of the largest selling roller coaster in the world: The Boomerang.
+1982 saw the invention of the largest selling roller coaster in the world (this record has since been overtaken by the SBF-Visa compact spinning coaster as of 2020): The Boomerang.
 Built originally at Rafaela Padilla (Puebla, Mexico), it did not open until either 1983 or 1984.
 In 1984, three more models opened, including the number 2 at Bellewaerde Park (Ieper, Belgium) and at La Ronde (Montreal, Quebec) and Morey’s Pier at Mariner’s Landing (Wildwood, NJ).
 In 1988, the prototype Boomerang was moved to Reino Aventura, now Six Flags Mexico (Ciudad de Mexico, Mexico) where it still operates with the original Arrow train.

 The original Boomerang in 2013.